Caring for Your Investment

 Schedule: Annual

-While the interior finish (paint/stain) of your restored windows and doors may last nearly a lifetime (or until you desire a color change), the exterior will require periodic upkeep for optimum appearance and protection from the elements.
+While the interior finish (paint/stain) of your restored windows and doors can potentially last a lifetime (or until you desire a color change), the exterior will require periodic upkeep for optimum appearance and continued protection from the elements.

 -